Tufted pygmy squirrel

 The tufted pygmy squirrel (Exilisciurus whiteheadi) is a species of rodent in the family Sciuridae.
-It is endemic to highland forest in Borneo.
+It is endemic to highland forest in Borneo, where it can be found foraging on tree trunks.
 The common name of this tiny squirrel refers to its distinctive ear-tufts.
-Its diet consists mainly of the lichens and mosses which cover the trees it inhabits.
+It is omnivorous, with its diet consisting of a mix of insects, primarily ants, flakes of tree bark, mosses, and fruit and vegetable matter.